alasdair-casperd/a-big-knight-out/README.md

 2. Commit messages should start with a lowercase letter
 3. Commit messages should not contain full stops

 Violation of the above rules shall result in severe penalities.
+This will involve refilling the birdfeeder.